 Can you trade an item you have but don’t need, for something you do?

-Our parents used to do this when we were kids.
-It still works and is a fantastic way to save money.
+Popular with the parents back in the day, this is a fantastic way to save money.
 It doesn’t matter if it’s clothes, DVDs, or even cars!
-Don’t need it, swap it for something you.
+Don’t need it, swap it for something you do.

 The best way to make this work is to hold a swap party or BBQ.
 Invite as many friends and family as you can.
 Encourage everyone to bring something to eat/drink and 5 items.

 As the host, try to present the items attractively.
 Create a relaxing space with jazz music, mirrors and chairs.
 The more it feels like your shopping in a boutique, the more likely that even the uglier items find a good home.

 Everyone can take home up to 5 items.
 If anything is left either save it for next time or take it to a charity shop.

 Make sure you put the money you’ve saved into your deposit fund.
 Don’t undo your hard work with a shopping spree!

 This is the best of our house deposit saving tips and should be burned into your brain!
 Stop competing.